-Organization from time to time are faced with a lots of problem cases militating against their growth & development and a lots of funds are diverted for improvement purpose so as to maintain a positive impact inorder to achieve customer satisfaction and protect project business as a whole.
-The aim of this article is to identify four phases guide to problem solving process in practice in order to find a solution to problems that militates against progress in organization
+Organization from time to time are faced with a lots of problem cases militating against their growth & development and a lots of funds are diverted for improvement purpose so as to maintain a positive impact in order to achieve customer satisfaction and protect project business as a whole.
+The aim of this article is to identify four phases guide to the problem-solving process in practice in order to find a solution to problems that militate against progress in the organization

 There are four basic phases in the process presented here:

 - Target the problem.
 You choose a single problem to work on, then describe it in writing.